A unifying framework for ghost-free Lorentz-invariant Lagrangian field theories: Examples

-By construction, the absence of time derivative terms in $\pi^0$ is a universal feature of there theories.
-The reason behind this is that the 0 indices in the two antisymmetric chains are already used in $\dot A_0$.
+By construction, the absence of time derivative terms in $\pi^0$ is a universal feature of these theories of single spin-1 fields.
+The reason is that the 0 indices in the two antisymmetric chains are already used in $\dot A_0$.